WiemBoujelben/Map_Reduce_Fog_Computing/README.md

+# Distributed Sentiment Analysis using Fog Computing + MapReduce

+## 📌 Project Description
-A distributed sentiment analysis system using Fog Computing architecture and MapReduce paradigm to process social media comments from Twitter, Facebook, and Instagram in parallel across 3 nodes.
+A distributed sentiment analysis system using a Fog Computing architecture and the MapReduce paradigm to process social media comments from **Twitter, Facebook, and Instagram** in parallel across **3 nodes**.

- ###🎯 Objectives
+## 🎯 Objectives

-Simulate Fog Computing architecture with 3 nodes (1 master, 2 slaves)
+- Simulate Fog Computing architecture with **3 nodes**
+  ✔ 1 Master node
+  ✔ 2 Slave/Fog nodes

-Implement MapReduce for distributed sentiment analysis
+- Implement **MapReduce** for distributed sentiment analysis

-Analyze positive/negative sentiment ratios for each platform
+- Analyze **positive/negative sentiment ratios** for each platform

-Reduce latency by processing data closer to its source
+- Reduce latency by processing data **closer to the data source**